ShahriyarShawon/dragonfly3_linux_autoconnect/README.md

 To connect to the dragonfly3 network you need to provide a certificate which is hosted [here](https://comodoca.my.salesforce.com/sfc/p/1N000002Ljih/a/3l000000VZ4M/ie5Sho19m8SLjTZkH_VL8efOD1qyGFt9h5Ju1ddtbKQ) but the actual download link to the crt is
 [here](https://comodoca.file.force.com/sfc/dist/version/download/?oid=00D1N000002Ljih&ids=0683l00000ENwaHAAT&d=%2Fa%2F3l000000VZ4M%2Fie5Sho19m8SLjTZkH_VL8efOD1qyGFt9h5Ju1ddtbKQ&operationContext=DELIVERY&viewId=05H5c000000jDrXEAU&dpt=)

-## Script Implementation
-This script uses `/home/{username}/config/dragonfly` to store the `dragonfly3.crt` certificate.

-The a high level explanation of the most important steps is
-1. See if config directory exists, if not then create it
-2. Download the cert and rename it to dragonfly3.crt
-3. Move it to the config directory
-4. ask for drexel username and password
-5. run nmcli command with all the provided inputs

 # Why I made this
 I use Linux as my daily and only os.
 Drexel's says that it provide an auto script